W2-Global-Data/terraform-cloudflare-modules/modules/record/README.md

       (Optional) The TTL of the record (automatic: '1').

   **priority**
       (Optional) The priority of the record.
+Default is 0.

   **proxied**
       (Optional) Whether the record gets Cloudflare's origin protection; defaults to false.